 Hi, my dear educators!
-Some time ago I had a great presentation at an amazing conference together with Owain Llewellyn and Ben Crompton!
-The presentation was very exciting and both Owain and Ben are amazing educators!
-Keep reading this post to learn more and see how can teaching sustainability in your classroom look like and how can you make your classroom more ‘green’!
+Some time ago, I had a great presentation at an amazing conference with Owain Llewellyn and Ben Crompton!
+The presentation was inspiring, and both Owain and Ben are amazing educators!
+So keep reading this post to learn more and see how teaching sustainability in your classroom looks like and how you can make your classroom more ‘green’!

 What did we talk about in our presentation?

 - Make it learner-centered

 - Ninja activities

 - Engaging your students

 - Language teaching for the planet course from ELTsustainable

 …but before you start watching the recording, here’s a question!

 Have you ever wondered how you can embed some sustainability and environmental education in your ELT classroom?
 Here are some tips by ELT environmental educators on shifting your teaching style toward a more ‘green’ direction!

 Ben Crompton from ELT experiments says: